DAKOTA20/Gaurav-Yadav-/README.md

 ## About Me
 - Deeply interested in science and logical thinking
 - Exploring how technology and coding can support scientific understanding
 - Passionate about learning new concepts in physics and math
+## Education
+- B.Sc.
+(PCM) – Ongoing (expected completion in june 2026)
+- 12th – CBSE Board, 2022 (Science Stream: Physics, Chemistry, Mathematics)
+- 10th – CBSE Board, 2020

 ## Academic Interests
 - Physics: Mechanics, Electricity & Magnetism, Modern Physics